krishicks/resume/README.md

 * Standing desk (I've used standing desks exclusively since 2011)
 * Relative quiet (vast, loud, open floorplans packed with people aren't for me)
-* A robust software engineering practice using some kind of project management tool (e.g. [Pivotal Tracker](https://www.pivotaltracker.com)) or the desire to do so
+* A robust software engineering practice using some kind of project management tool (e.g. [Pivotal Tracker](https://www.pivotaltracker.com) or the desire to do so
-* "Agile" development process; basically any process that includes short iterations and quick feedback rather than a waterfall process
+* "Agile" development process; basically any process that includes short iterations, frequent production releases and quick feedback rather than a waterfall process

-# Significant open source contributions
+# Notable open source contributions

 Repository | Commits
 --- | ---